 We, at Tynker, believe that coding is the new second language for kids.
 It's a life skill — one that will help propel our kids to become the next generation of innovators and leaders.
 It's a potent tool that will enable kids to make better decisions, solve problems, save lives… to change the world!
 It's a "great equalizer" with the power to can change an individual’s economic trajectory.
 And, like any language, coding can be learned at a young age... with extraordinary results.

 What is Tynker?

-Tynker Online is an end-to-end solution to easily and successfully teach kids how to code, as they create games and animated projects.
-When kids get started with Tynker, they’ll
+Tynker provides an end-to-end solution that easily and successfully teaches kids how to code, as they create games and animated projects.
+When kids get started with Tynker, they'll

 STEM stands for Science, Technology, Engineering, and Math.
 Schools are focusing more and more on these subjects, recognizing their importance in today’s high-tech economy.